severstal/account-service/README.md

 ## test client

-there is client for test accountService client instances are run in concurrent threads
+there is client for test accountService. client instances are run in concurrent threads

 main class for run client